+21.3 Steps

-- 21.3 Steps - 21.3.1 Informal Step: - 21.3.1.1 An employee, or the Association on behalf of an employee or group of employees, may, within twenty (20) working days of an incident giving rise to a grievance, or of the time when the employee or Association could reasonably have been expected to become aware of the incident, whichever is later, bring the matter to the attention of their immediate supervisor. - 21.3.1.2 No later than ten (10) working days following the notice given pursuant to clause 21.4.1.1, the supervisor will notify the Association of the grievance; will advise the employee that they have the right to be accompanied by a representative of the Association at any discussion of the grievance; and will meet with the affected employee and with, where requested by the employee, a representative of the Association.
+21.3.1 Informal Step:

+- 21.3.1.1 An employee, or the Association on behalf of an employee or group of employees, may, within twenty (20) working days of an incident giving rise to a grievance, or of the time when the employee or Association could reasonably have been expected to become aware of the incident, whichever is later, bring the matter to the attention of their immediate supervisor.
+The supervisor will advise the employee that they can bring a representative of the association. - 21.3.1.2 No later than ten (10) working days following the notice given pursuant to clause 21.3.1.1, the supervisor will notify the Association of the grievance; will advise the employee that they have the right to be accompanied by a representative of the Association at any discussion of the grievance; and will meet with the affected employee and with, where requested by the employee, a representative of the Association.

 Every reasonable effort will be made to resolve the matter at this stage of the grievance process.
-Any recommendations by the supervisor to resolve the matter are subject to review and approval by the Executive Director, Human Resources, and the Association.
+The supervisor will consult with Human Resources before finalizing a resolution.
+Any resolution at this stage will be without prejudice.